fdonnet/ubik_accounting/README.md

 -- Ubik.Security.Api --

-Used by the proxy to manage authorizations and admin and user endpoints to manages the authorizations/users/tenants config.
+Used by the proxy to manage authorizations and exposes admin and user endpoints to manage the authorizations/users/tenants config.

 ## Accounting Api